kychanbp/demo_TXCapital/README.md

 ![](main_cap.png)

 ### Why MongoDB?
 The first database I tried to use is SQL (more precise sqlite).
 Soon, I encountered the problem that the download data has inconsistent columns.
-For example, few columns in some data, and more columns in some data.
+For example, fewer columns in some data, and more columns in some data.

 NoSQL is more flexible in terms of table schema.
 Therefore, I use MongoDB.